matt-cross23/matt-cross23/Readme.md

 #### In August 2021, I decided to make a career change so I enrolled in Penn's LPS Full Stack Bootcamp. 👨‍💻

 #### Since then, I've learned significally about Frontend and Backend development, plus MYSQL and NOSQL database management/query.
+Now I'm able to create Full Stack applications using frameworks/tools such as React, Express, OOP, MVC, ORM, Mongoose, Sequelize, and MERN stack.

 #### Here are my Github Stats!